-Through participation in a variety of student competitions involving the development of special devices such as robots or roller-coasters, students learn to apply their math and science skills in a hands-on manner and learn to work together as a team.
+Through annual participation in multiple FIRST Tech Challenge student competitions, students build and program robots for that year's game challenge.
+Students learn to apply their math and science skills in a hands-on manner and learn to work together as a team.
 Leadership and communications skills along with hands-on building and tinkering and team competition make this both a fun course and a valuable one.
 Our teams travel locally and internationally, competing and succeeding at the highest level.

 R.E.A.L.
 Term SPRING CO-OPS

 Realistic Education and Authentic Learning is a hallmark of a GWCS education, this nine-week program (every Friday during the fourth quarter) allows GWCS high school juniors and seniors to actively participate in the world of work.
 Internships, job shadows, and volunteer positions are individually matched with our students according to their talents, interests, and skills. (read more)

 Gay Straight Alliance (GSA)

 The GSA, or Gay-Straight Alliance, meets Thursdays during lunch to discuss LGBT+ issues.
 The GSA was created to inform any students who identify as LGBT+ or any students that wanted to support those students that the GW Community School environment is safe for them.
 The GSA discusses issues specific to the LGBT+ community such as representation, civil rights, and culture.
 In 2016-2017, the GSA held two major fundraisers: a bake sale for the Human Rights Campaign and a car wash for the Wanda Alston Foundation, both open for participation to students not members of the GSA and both offering service hours.
 These two events raised over $350 dollars.